-To supplement an overarching ISA, individual schedules that are specific to individual projects or datasets, which require particular data processing arrangements, also need to be established.
+To supplement an overarching information sharing agreement, individual schedules which are specific to individual projects or datasets which require particular data processing arrangements also need to be established.

-2.7 Data Privacy Impact Statement
+2.7 Data Protection Privacy Impact Statement (DPIA)

-The requirement to conduct a DPIA is set out in the data protection legislation.25 This may be embedded within an institution's ethical requirements for research.
+The requirement to conduct a Data Protection Impact Assessment (DPIA) is set out in the data protection legislation27.
+This may be embedded within institutions Ethical Requirements for Research.
 A DPIA will address the nature, scope, context and purpose(s) behind the collection and use of personal information.
-Importantly, it helps researchers and institutions consider any risks to individuals that are associated with data processing and how to mitigate those risks.
-It is important that risks should be considered in terms of the likelihood and the severity of any impact on the individuals.
-More details on DPIAs are available in the YEF data archive.
-It may be appropriate and more efficient to work with data providers or data controllers to develop a shared DPIA, which can subsequently be utilised by each organisation.
+Importantly, it helps researchers / institutions to consider any risk to individuals that is associated with the data processing and how to mitigate those risks.
+It is important that risks should be considered in terms of likelihood and severity of any impact on the individuals.
+More details on DPIAs are available on the YEF data archive.
+It may be appropriate and more efficient to work with data providers / data controllers to develop a shared DPIA which is subsequently utilised by each organisation.

-25 https://ico.org.uk/for-organisations/uk-gdpr-guidance-and-resources/accountability-and-governance/guide-to-accountability-and-governance/data-protection-impactgovernance/accountability-and-governance/data-protection-impactassessments/#:~:text=You%20must%20do%20a%20DPIA%20before%20you%20begin%20any%20type,or%20serious%20impact%20on%20individuals.
+27 https://ico.org.uk/for-organisations/uk-gdpr-guidance-and-resources/accountability-and-governance/guide-to-accountability-and-governance/data-protection-impactgovernance/accountability-and-governance/data-protection-impactassessments/#:~:text=You%20must%20do%20a%20DPIA%20before%20you%20begin%20any%20type,or%20serious%20impact%20on%20individuals.